Position: Student Employment Positions

 Student Employment offers flexible schedules to work around your class schedule while gaining work experience.
 Student Employment is also a great way to get connected with CC!

-Below is a list of available on-campus and community service student employment positions for Summer 2013 and Fall 2013 with Columbia College.
+Below is a list of available on-campus and community service student employment positions for Fall 2014 with Columbia College.
 These positions are for currently enrolled - at least half time Columbia College students only.
 Read more about student employment positions at Columbia College.

 In order to be considered for a job on campus you will need to complete an application for Student Employment.

 Please do not contact the individual departments.
-Question regarding the following positions should be directed to Julie Rinehart, Assistant Director of Human Resources.
-You can reach Julie at 573-875-7282 or at firstname.lastname@example.org.
+Question regarding the following positions should be directed to Human Resources, at 573-875-7495 or firstname.lastname@example.org

 Remember, Student Employment is a competitive process, so follow-up is very important.
-Please stop by and visit with Julie.
-She can be found in Missouri Hall room 123.
+Please stop by and visit with Human Resources in Missouri Hall room 123.

 -* Tech Services - End User Support Assistant

 Description: Individuals will assist with work station and software deployment.
 Duties include setting up computers and preparing them for staff use.
-Job will also include other duties as assigned.
-Work hours are Flexible Monday - Friday, 20 hours available.
-Qualifications: Must be Work Study eligible.
-The individual must have extensive experience with computer hardware and software; experience troubleshooting technology equipment; ability to multitask and learn quickly; customer service experience; communicate clearly and accurately in verbal and written format, including the ability to explain technical concepts to non-technical users.
-The individual must interact in a pleasant, cooperative and timely manner with internal and external personnel at all levels; must be organized, have an attention to detail, use good judgment and have the ability to set priorities.
+Job will also include other duties as assigned.20 hours available.
+Qualifications: Can be work study or work program eligible.
+Extensive experience with computer hardware and software.
+Experience troubleshooting Technology Equipment.
+Ability to multitask and learn quickly.
+Customer Service Experience.
+Communicate clearly and accurately in verbal and written format, including the ability to explain technical concepts to non-technical users.
+Interact in a pleasant, cooperative and timely manner with internal and external personnel at all levels.
+Must be organized, have an attention to detail, use good judgment and have the ability to set priorities.